The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

 Generally, properties of boundary-layer aerosols associated with local and regional emissions of particles and gases are very different with respect to those of free-tropospheric particles.
-Climate models show that particles persist in the boundary layer over the continents and they are precipitated within 2-4 days, around a radius of up to 2000 km with respect to their origin.
-Instead, free-tropospheric particles are often carried over large distances across different continents, where the transport times may are usually longer than 1 week.
+Climate models show that particles persist in the boundary layer over the continents and they are precipitated within $2 - 4$ days, around a radius of up to $2000$ km with respect to their origin.
+Instead, free-tropospheric particles are often carried over large distances across different continents where the transport times are usually longer than $1$ week.
 These particles play a prominent role in the cloud formation processes, a feature that makes them important agents with respect to the aerosol indirect effect \cite{Kim08}.
-Multiwavelength Raman lidars have been used in the recent years to characterize geometrical, optical, and microphysical properties of free-tropospheric pollution.
-Different aerosol types have been monitored such as anthropogenic pollution, forest-fire smoke particles from North America and Siberia, arctic area pollution, and the drift of dust particles coming from the Sahara desert \cite{Kim08}.For a quite comprehensive overview of light detection and ranging (lidar) techniques aimed at characterizing desert dust, the reader should refer to \cite{Mona12}.
-Another review paper that approaches fundamentals, technology, methodologies and state-of-the art of the lidar systems used to retrieve aerosol information is the paper of Comer{\'o}n {\em et al} \cite{Come17}.
-Late results and directions of research can be also found in the paper of Hallen \cite{Hal18}.
-Recent advances and "state of the art science in techniques for individual particle analysis" are found in \cite{Sulli18}.
+Multiwavelength Raman lidars have been used lately to characterize geometrical, optical, and microphysical properties of free-tropospheric pollution.
+Different aerosol types are monitored such as anthropogenic pollution, forest-fire smoke particles from North America and Siberia, arctic area pollution, and the drift of dust particles coming from the Sahara desert \cite{Kim08}.
+For a quite comprehensive overview of light detection and ranging (lidar) techniques aimed at characterizing desert dust one should refer to Ref. \cite{Mona12}.
+Ref. \cite{Come17} approaches fundamentals, technology, methodologies and state-of-the art characteristics of lidar systems used to retrieve aerosol information.
+Late results and directions of research can also be found in Ref. \cite{Hal18}.
+Recent advances and "state of the art science in techniques for individual particle analysis" are presented in Ref. \cite{Sulli18}.